Line of Credit Home Loan

 - Employment income

-- Outstanding balance on the current mortgage(s)
+- Outstanding balance and monthly payment on current mortgage

-- Estimated market value of the home
+- Estimated market value of your home

 - Requested loan amount